leelavg/blog/content/posts/kadalu-glusterfs/index.md

 tags = ["kubernetes", "kadalu"]
 +++

-Like less lines of code might not always be considered as an optimization, a lengthy post need not to be viewed as a complex one to follow :smile:.
+Like less lines of code might not always be considered as an optimization, a lengthy post need not to be viewed as a complex one to follow {{e(i=":smile:")}}.

 For this blog post I'll be strictly adhering to the part of title '**Exploring**' and go through how we can learn by experimenting and observing the outcome in each stage.

-Although it's a bit easier for me to state above considering I know most (not actual gluster per-se :wink:) of the inner workings, I'll try my best not to deviate from simplicity and so will not be presenting any code walk-through.
+Although it's a bit easier for me to state above considering I know most (not actual gluster per-se {{e(i=":wink:")}}) of the inner workings, I'll try my best not to deviate from simplicity and so will not be presenting any code walk-through.

 Let's address this first, '[GlusterFS](https://www.gluster.org/)' is a widely adopted distributed and scalable network filesystem among enterprises and individual users with a lot of features, so I couldn't possibly explain how gluster works without cutting any corners.
 Only when it's absolutely necessary I'll be expanding on gluster side workings.